jhermann/rituals/README.md

 ## Overview

+“Rituals” is a task library for [Invoke](http://www.pyinvoke.org/) that keeps the most common tasks you always need out of your project, and makes the centrally maintained.
+This leaves your `tasks.py` small and to the point, with only things specific to the project at hand.
-The following lists the common task implementations that the ``invoke_tasks`` module contains.
+The following lists the common task implementations that the ``rituals.easy`` module offers.
 See the next section on how to integrate them into your `tasks.py`.

 * ``help`` –    Default task, when invoked with no task names.